COMSYS is pleased to announce the 5th Edition of the COMSYS Maritime VSAT Report which was released in December 2019.

 Report - there is nothing else like it.
 The maritime

-communications niche has always been extremely small and specialised and was,
+communications niche was previously extremely small and specialised and was,

 dominated by the L-band MSS providers except in high-bandwidth or